 Wat Phra That Doi Kong Mu

-Last Updated on May 25, 2022
+Last Updated on October 3, 2025

-Twin Pagodas on the hill top
+Twin Pagodas on the hilltop

 A landmark in Mae Hong Son.
 Wat Phra That Doi Kong Mu is located at the summit of Mt.
 Kong Mu.
-The temple location offers a panorama view of the city on a larger map and its surroundings.
+The temple location offers a panoramic view of the city on a larger map and its surroundings.

 Wat Phra That Doi Kong Mu is the oldest and most significant landmark in the province.
-It stands atop Kong Mu hill, and can be seen from anywhere in town.
+It stands atop Kong Mu hill and can be seen from anywhere in town.
 Formerly named “Wat Plai Doi”, the temple has two Burmese-style chedis (pagodas).

 Name meaning